-31. Based on information and belief, at all times relevant herein, Plaintiff properly used the Product in accordance with Ecolab's instructions for use and complied with all listed safety instructions.
+31. Based on information and belief, at all times relevant herein, Plaintiff properly used the as she was trained to use the OxyCide Cleaning Products in accordance with Ecolab's instructions for use and complied with all listed safety instructions.